How to Climb Up and Watch the Sunrise at Borobudur Temple

 Punthuk Setumbu

-Setumbu Hill is open for a Borobudur sunrise in 2024!
+Setumbu Hill is open for a Borobudur sunrise!
 Reach the viewpoint on top before 5:00 to catch the vivid hues before the sunrise.
 The hike to the top takes around 15 minutes.

 Punthuk Setumbu is the most popular hill for organized tours that offer sunrise over Borobudur.
 I recommend this Borobudur Sunrise half-day tour.